 Great examples of About pages

 We love this cheeky website by Manchester studio, ToyFight.
 Bursting with personality and a healthy dash of humour, it's fun without being too OTT.
-The digital self-portrait characters, or "toys", are dotted throughout the entire website and they really come alive on the About page.
-It's ok to not take yourself too seriously but it has to make sense to your own brand.
+The digital self-portrait characters, or "toys", are dotted throughout the entire website, and they come alive on the About page.
+It's ok not to take yourself too seriously, but it has to make sense to your brand.
 (Did you spot the clever mick-take on the homepage?)